Understanding Data Encryption in QDS¶

 Encrypting Data on Amazon S3¶

-Qubole supports securing data on Amazon S3 through encryption mechanisms.
-It supports the server and client side encryption as described in Enabling Data Encryption in QDS.
+Qubole supports protecting data on Amazon S3 through encryption mechanisms.
+It supports the server-side and client-side encryption as described in Enabling Data Encryption in QDS.

-On the QDS UI, encrypting data on Ephemeral HDFS is supported as an option as described in Enable Encryption on Ephemeral HDFS through QDS UI.
+On the QDS clusters, you can encrypt data on Ephemeral HDFS as described in Enabling Encryption of Ephemeral Data in QDS Clusters.

 To enable encryption on the ephemeral drives through a Cluster REST API, see security_settings.